 Turn Fear Patterns Into Personal Power

-My mentor, Dr Jose Stevens, referred to these patterns as the 7 Universal Obstacles or “dragons” in his book, Transforming Your Dragons: How to Turn Fear Patterns Into Personal Power.
-He is not referring to the Chinese dragons that traditionally symbolize potent and auspicious powers, but rather the fierce and combative dragons sitting in front of our own personal, transformational treasure chests spewing fire and defending the gems and riches at all cost.
+My mentor, Dr Jose Stevens, referred to these patterns as the 7 Universal Obstacles or “dragons” in his book Transforming Your Dragons: How to Turn Fear Patterns Into Personal Power.
+He is not referring to the Chinese dragons that traditionally symbolise potent and auspicious powers, but rather the fierce and combative dragons sitting in front of our own personal, transformational treasure chests, spewing fire and defending the gems and riches at all costs.

-This was a defining moment in my life, and it set me on the path of healing and wholeness which has become a continuous journey and practice.
-Discovering my fear patterns literally changed my life, as my commitment to tame and even erase them brought me to America to study with Dr Stevens in Santa Fe, New Mexico, and I become a Certified Trainer in dragon slaying.
+This was a defining moment in my life, setting me on the path of healing and wholeness, which has become a continuous journey and ongoing practice.
+Discovering my fear patterns changed my life, as my commitment to tame and even erase them brought me to America to study with Dr Stevens in Santa Fe, New Mexico, and I became a Certified Trainer in dragon slaying.

 The Self-Awareness Toolbox

 And here I am, all these years later.
 My Impatience and martyrdom obstacles still show up.
 The difference is that now my well-developed self-awareness kicks in and sends me a signal to line up my energy.
 It impels me to take action to de-fuse and diffuse the unconscious behaviour before I get myself into trouble.
 I use tricks, tools, and tips from my self-awareness toolbox that help me to ground.
-Those tools get me back into a calmer and more balanced state of being.
-From that place, I can consciously choose my response to the situation versus reacting blindly out of fear and inner terror.
+Those tools help me return to a calmer and more balanced state of being.
+From that place, I can consciously choose my response to the situation, rather than reacting blindly out of fear and inner terror.

 Ego Behaviour as Fear Patterns

-Our ego behaviour as fear patterns affects all of us in all aspects of our personal and professional lives.
+Our ego’s behaviour, as fear patterns, affects all of us in all aspects of our personal and professional lives.
 Workplaces are filled with fear-based ego behaviour.
-This behaviour actively diminishes productivity, kills creativity, damages relationships undermines performance, and weakens joy and well-being.
-In their book, Egonomics: What Makes Ego Our Greatest Asset (or Most Expensive Liability) by David Marcum and Steven Smith, they refer to research claiming that half of business leaders say that ego ( negative fear pattern behaviour), costs companies between 6-15% of their annual revenues.
+This behaviour actively diminishes productivity, kills creativity, damages relationships, undermines performance, and weakens joy and well-being.
+In their book, egonomics: What Makes Ego Our Greatest Asset (or Most Expensive Liability) by David Marcum and Steven Smith, they refer to research claiming that half of business leaders say that ego ( negative fear pattern behaviour), costs companies between 6-15% of their annual revenues.
 The majority say it negatively impacts performance on a daily or even hourly basis.
 We have all heard of bosses who are steeped in sabotaging ego behaviour.
-We have all heard the quote, “People don’t leave jobs, they leave bad bosses.”
+We have all heard the quote, “People don’t leave jobs, they leave bad bosses who discourage and manipulate.”

 Eradicating Fear Patterns

-Apart from improving workplace cultures and leadership skills, working toward eradicating fear patterns, in general, is vitally important during these times of great challenge in which we live.
+Apart from improving workplace cultures and leadership skills, working toward eradicating fear patterns is vitally important during these challenging times in which we live.
 The world greatly needs all our voices to share our many perspectives and worldviews.
 It is imperative that we are not blocked by our fear patterns, but rather that we act from courage and our fullest conscious expression as we take a stand for what we believe in and offer our unique gifts and talents to the world.

 The Fear Patterns